 - List of Certificated Regulated Air Cargo Agents

-- List of Certificated Regulated Air Cargo Agents - Physical Addresses (PDF 70 KB)
+- Physical addresses of Regulated Air Cargo Agents (PDF 58 KB)

 - How to Become a Certificated Regulated Air Cargo Agent

 Advisory Circulars give advice on how to comply with the Rule:

 - AC109-1 Regulated Air Cargo Agent - Certification (PDF)